dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 # Collection Rule Examples

 The following examples provide sample scenarios for using a collection rule.
-These templates can be copied directly into your configuration file with minimal adjustments to work with your application, or they can be adjusted for your specific use-case.
+These templates can be copied directly into your configuration file with minimal adjustments to work with your application (for more information on configuring an egress provider, see [egress providers](./configuration.md#egress-configuration)), or they can be adjusted for your specific use-case.
 [Learn more about configuring collection rules](collectionrules.md).

 ## Collect Trace - Startup (`Startup` Trigger)